top of page

 The Chairside Moment That Started It All: Understanding the Connection Between Sugar and Saliva

-In the DIG Framework (short for Digestion, Inflammation, and Genes), your mouth serves as an early warning system.
-It often tells the story before the rest of your body does.
+Through the DIG lens: Digestion, Inflammation, and Genes - the mouth often tells the story before the rest of the body does.

-Sugar and Oral Health: When Your Saliva Turns Sticky, It’s Not Random
+Sugar and Oral Health: Sticky Saliva Isn’t Random

 The Sugar–Saliva Connection

-Less water combined with more mucins results in thick, ropey saliva.
-It's similar to soup left on the stove too long; it reduces, concentrates, and clings to everything.
+Less water plus more mucins equals thick, ropey saliva.
+Think soup left on the stove too long: it reduces, concentrates, and sticks to everything.

 How Sugar Changes Your Oral Environment

-High sugar intake alters your mouth’s pH and microbiome, impacting the balance between overall sugar intake and oral health.
-As the acidity increases, your salivary glands work harder to protect your tissues, producing even more mucin-rich saliva.
+High sugar intake shifts your mouth’s pH and microbiome.
+As acidity increases, your salivary glands work overtime to protect tissues, pumping out more mucin-rich saliva.

 What That Means for Your Teeth (and Beyond)